Skip to content

 • Can be itchy

-• Remain warm even when damp.
+• Warm insulation, even when damp

 • Not as compressible as down

-Shell layer
+Haglöfs Layering guide Shell layer

-Outer shells come with in a range of different weights and protective properties.
 Which one you should choose depends on your activity level as well as the weather conditions you expect to face.

 Waterproof outer shells: